open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 The requirement level for attribute is defined by semantic conventions depending on attribute availability across instrumented entities, performance, security, and other factors.
 When defining requirement levels, semantic conventions MUST take into account signal-specific requirements.
 For example, Metric attributes that may have high cardinality can only be defined with **Opt-in** level.

-Semantic convention that refers to an attribute from another (e.g. general) semantic convention MAY modify the requirement level within its own scope.
+Semantic convention that refers to an attribute from another semantic convention MAY modify the requirement level within its own scope.
 Otherwise, requirement level from referred semantic convention applies.
+For example, [Database semantic convention](../trace/semantic_conventions/database.md) references `net.transport` attribute defined in [General attributes](../trace/semantic_conventions/span-general.md) with `Conditionally required` level on it.

-Instrumentations that decide not to populate `Conditional` or `Recommended` attributes due to performance, security, privacy, or other consideration by default, SHOULD use the **Opt-in** requirement level on them if the attributes are logically applicable.
+Instrumentations that decide not to populate `Conditionally required` or `Recommended` attributes due to performance, security, privacy, or other consideration by default, SHOULD use the **Opt-in** requirement level on them if the attributes are logically applicable.

 ## Performance suggestions

-In some cases instrumented entities do not have `Conditional` or `Recommended` attribute value readily available and retrieval can be expensive.
-Instrumentations SHOULD NOT perform expensive resource-consuming operation to obtain attribute values.
-Corresponding attributes SHOULD NOT be populated by default.

-Here are several examples of expensive operations:
+Here are several examples of expensive operations to be avoided by default:

 - DNS lookup to populate `net.peer.name` if only IP address is available to the instrumentation.
 - forcing `http.route` calculation before HTTP framework calculates it